doged-io/doged/doc/productivity.md

 Bash completion does not work out of the box for locally built binaries, but you can make it work for your environment for any binary that has a `.bash-completion` file in `/contrib`.
-In this example, binaries are built out-of-tree and we setup bash completion for bitcoin-cli and dogecoind.
+In this example, binaries are built out-of-tree and we setup bash completion for dogecoin-cli and dogecoind.
 The completion function names can be determined by inspecting the `.bash-completion` file for each binary.
 ```
 source ./contrib/dogecoind.bash-completion
 complete -F _dogecoind ./dogecoind
-source ./contrib/bitcoin-cli.bash-completion
+source ./contrib/dogecoin-cli.bash-completion
-complete -F _bitcoin_cli ./bitcoin-cli
+complete -F _bitcoin_cli ./dogecoin-cli
 ```

 Rebasing/Merging code